-It often seems unfair that on top of a terrible accident, you are likely to face an uncertain financial future as well as the pain and torment a limb loss can bring.
-We offer a No Win No Fee compensation claims service because we feel you should be able to take action as soon as you wish after your accident, without having to pay any money upfront in legal fees.
-We also feel you should not have to pay anything out should your case not be successful in bringing you a compensation award.
+It often seems unfair that you are likely to face an uncertain financial future on top of a terrible accident.
+We offer a No Win No Fee compensation claims service to take action ASAP without any upfront costs.
+We also feel you should not have to pay anything out should your case not be successful.

-Our No Win No Fee agreement outlines all of the details of this policy, and is clear and transparent.
-If, however, you are unable to understand anything within it, we will be delighted to talk you through any query or clarification requirement you might have.
-We want you to be clear on exactly how it works, and how you can gain top quality legal representation without having to pay out of your own pocket in legal fees.
+Our No Win No Fee agreement outlines all of the details of this policy and is clear and transparent.
+If, however, you’re unable to understand it, we can talk you through any queries you might have.
+We want you to be clear on exactly how it works and how you can gain top-quality legal representation.

-One of the reasons our clients recommend our services is that we don’t make them feel like just ‘a case’.
-We know you are much more than your injuries and your accident, which is why we take the time to listen to everything you have to say about how you are feeling and what concerns you.
-We want to take the stress out of making a claim as we know you have already been through an awful lot, and do not need any more issues than you already have to cope with.
+One of our clients is that we don’t make them feel like just ‘a case’.
+We know you are much more than your injuries and your accident.
+That’s why we take the time to listen to everything you have to say about what concerns you.
+And we want to take the stress out of claiming as you don’t need any more issues.

-We are also a well-respected company due to the fact that we have already secured high compensation pay outs for thousands of clients in a similar position to you.
-We know the claims process inside out and have the experience to fight for every penny of your compensation, so that you receive the maximum award available for your specific injuries.
+Additionally, we secure high compensation payouts for thousands of clients in a similar position to you.
+We know the claims process inside out and have the experience to fight for every penny of your compensation.

-Finally, we care enough to allow you to make a claim without asking for money up front.
-We know how precarious a financial position you can be put in when you’re faced with the uncertainty of severe injury, possible disability and the inability to perform tasks you once took for granted.
-Our No Win No Fee service allows you to make a claim with no money up front, and no money to pay should your claim not be successful in obtaining you a pay-out.
+Finally, we care enough to allow you to make hand amputation claims without asking for money upfront.
+We know how precarious a financial position you may be in.
+Our No Win No Fee service allows you to claim with no money upfront.
+And there’s no money to pay should your claim not be successful in obtaining you a payout.

-If you’d like to know more about what we feel sets us apart from other claims services, then why not give us a call.
-We’d be happy to explain to you why we feel we are the best people to handle your claim and get you the compensation you’re sure to deserve.
+If you want to know more about what sets us apart from other claims services, give us a call.
+We can explain why we’re the best people to handle your claim and get you the compensation that you deserve.

-It is simple and easy to begin a claim with us, but we understand that you may have some queries that you would like answered before you make a decision on whether making a claim for compensation is right for you.
-Simply call us on 0800 073 8804 and we will be happy to talk you through any aspect of a hand amputation compensation claim, whether it is information about what you need to provide us, what might happen to your employer as a result of your claim or something completely different.
-We will always answer you honestly, and will not push you into taking action if you are not ready or willing to.
-There’s really no reason not to get your questions about amputation claims answered by experienced professionals, so why not call us today.
+It is easy to begin a claim with us, but we understand that you may have some queries.
+Call 0800 073 8804, and we can talk you through any aspect of a hand amputation compensation claim.
+We will always answer honestly and won’t push you into taking action if you’re not ready or willing to.
+There’s really no reason not to get answers to your questions about amputation claims from professionals, so call us today.

-Alternatively, if you are ready to start a claim with us, then we will act quickly in order to begin the process as soon as possible, allowing you to let us take care of the paperwork, keeping you fully informed of your claim’s progress every step of the way.
+Alternatively, if you are ready to start a personal injury claim with us, we will act quickly to begin the process as soon as possible, allowing you to let us take care of the paperwork, keeping you fully informed of your claim’s progress every step of the way.

-This link will lead you through the NHS’ guide to amputation, which covers a wealth of information about amputation and your recovery.
+This leads you through the NHS’ guide to amputation, which covers a wealth of information about amputation and your recovery.

 Our general guide to amputation compensation claims gives you general advice on amputation claims.
 You may find this useful.